quietui/quiet/docs/docs/index.md

 ### Autoloader events

-Custom elements are registered with JavaScript, so you might experience <abbr title="Flash of undefined custom elements">FOUCE</abbr> when the page first loads.
-You can [learn more about FOUCE](https://www.abeautifulsite.net/posts/flash-of-undefined-custom-elements/) and various ways to deal with it on my blog.

 As a convenience, Quiet's autoloader emits an event called `quiet-discovery-complete` when all elements on the page have been "discovered" and registered.
 This is useful if you want to show, for example, a loading indicator until all components are registered.

 ```js